Cameroon

 Food Security and Livelihoods

-Climate change has led to drought, floods and landslides throughout the country.
-In August 2022, floods in the Far North region led to the displacement of more than 70,000 and affected more than 258,000 people.
-Since then, heavy rains have submerged more than 35,000 hectares of fields and killed thousands of livestock.
+In recent years, drought, floods and landslides throughout the country have led to the displacement of tens of thousands of people and affected hundreds of thousands.
+Heavy rains have submerged fields and killed thousands of livestock.

-In response, International Medical Corps supports small-scale agriculture and livestock assistance, kitchen gardening, food distribution, income-generating activities and women’s economic empowerment programs that complement our nutrition and GBV programs.
-We also provide livelihood support—operating community cooperatives, implementing community health monitoring and surveillance, developing community groups to support change in climate-resistant food production and nutrition practices, and providing agricultural assistance and training on fishery and animal husbandry, to help people diversify and decrease climate change-related risks to their sources of income.
+In response, International Medical Corps supports small-scale agriculture and livestock assistance, kitchen gardening, food distribution, income-generating activities and economic empowerment programs that complement our nutrition and other support programs.
+We also provide livelihood support—operating community cooperatives, implementing community health monitoring and surveillance, developing community groups to support change in climate-resistant food production and nutrition practices, and providing agricultural assistance and training on fishery and animal husbandry—to help people diversify and decrease weather-related risks to their sources of income.

 Nutrition

 Malnutrition rates remain high in Cameroon.
-As a combined consequence of regional and intercommunal conflicts, the impacts of climate change—especially floods and droughts—and the Russian invasion of Ukraine, more than 3 million people in Cameroon are acutely food insecure.
+As a combined consequence of regional and intercommunal conflicts, weather-related events—especially floods and droughts—and the Russian invasion of Ukraine, more than 3 million people in Cameroon are acutely food-insecure.
 As a result, many children do not have the nutrients required for healthy development, leading to irreversible cognitive and physical stunting.

-International Medical Corps provides nutrition interventions that include screening and treatment for acute malnutrition, cooking demonstrations and nutrition education in our infant and young-child feeding (IYCF) spaces, vitamin A supplementation, deworming, social and behavior change communication, and training for Ministry of Health (MoH) staff and community health workers (CHWs).
+International Medical Corps provides nutrition interventions that include screening and treatment for acute malnutrition, cooking demonstrations and nutrition education in our infant and young-child feeding spaces, vitamin A supplementation, deworming, social and behavior change communication, and training for Ministry of Health staff and community health workers.

-International Medical Corps has been implementing GBV prevention, response and protection programming in Cameroon since 2009.
-Our staff trains community-based organizations, local administrative staff and healthcare professionals on GBV core concepts; refers survivors to local healthcare providers; and trains local health staff on clinical management of rape cases.
-We also provide MHPSS services to survivors and other women and girls, while educating community members on the risks and consequences of GBV.
+International Medical Corps has been implementing programming focused on the prevention of and response to violence against women and girls in Cameroon since 2009.
+Our staff train s community-based organizations, local administrative staff and healthcare professionals on core concepts, refers survivors to local healthcare providers, and trains local health staff on clinical management of rape.
+We also provide MHPSS services to survivors and other women and girls, while educating community members on the risks and consequences of violence against women and girls.

 Child Protection